 - Has there been any change in your willingness to bear arms on behalf of the United States; to perform non-combatant service in the armed forces of the United States; to perform work of national importance under civilian direction, if the law requires it?

 - Have you practiced polygamy, received income from illegal gambling, been a prostitute, procured anyone for prostitution or been involved in any other unlawful commercialized vice, encouraged or helped any alien to enter the United States illegally, illicitly trafficked in drugs or marijuana, given any false testimony to obtain immigration benefits, or been a habitual drunkard?

 Return Your Permanent Resident Card

-You are required to return your permanent resident card (green card) when you check in the Naturalization Ceremony.
+You are required to return your permanent resident card (green card) when you check-in at your Naturalization Ceremony.
 You won’t need your green card any longer as you will receive a Certificate of Naturalization after you take the Oath of Allegiance.

 Take the Oath of Allegiance

 This is truly the final step to becoming a U.S. citizen.
 All naturalized citizens are required to take the Oath of Allegiance.
 It proves your commitment to the United States by promising to: